cityofaustin/atd-airflow/README.md

 ```
 - In the [docker-compose.yaml](./docker-compose.yaml), switch `build: .` back to `image: atddocker/atd-airflow:production`
 - Push your branch and create a PR for review

-#### Update the production stack after merge
-- After review and merge, snap a backup of the production Airflow postgreSQL database
-  - You shouldn't need it, but it can't hurt.
-  - The following command requires that the stack being updated is running.
-  - The string `postgres` in the following command is denoting the `docker compose` service name and not the `postgres` system database which is present on all postgres database servers.
-The target database is set via the environment variable `PGDATABASE`.
-  - `docker compose exec -t -e PGUSER=airflow -e PGPASSWORD=airflow -e PGDATABASE=airflow postgres pg_dump > DB_backup.sql`
-- Stop the Airflow stack
-  - `docker compose stop`
-- Pull the updates using the instructions in the [Moving to production section](#moving-to-production)
+- After approval, merge and update the stack using the instructions in the [Moving to production section](#moving-to-production)
-- Build the core docker images
-  - `docker compose build`
-- Build the `airflow-cli` image, which the Airflow team keeps in its own profile
-  - `docker compose build airflow-cli`
-- Restart the Airflow stack
-  - `docker compose up -d`

 ## HAProxy and SSL